 The skills tested include the following:

-Applicants have 1 hour and 40 minutes to complete the test.
+Applicants have 50 minutes to complete the test.
 Each section has a test limit.
 View the CritiCall Test Module Descriptions.

 On-the-job training is very important to us, and we want everyone to succeed!
 Scottsdale Police Communications Dispatchers will receive nearly 1,000 hours of classroom and live training before they work independently in the dispatch center.
 The training required for this position consists of: